oemof/tespy/docs/modules/components.rst

 - the number of equations for this constraint,
 - the derivatives,
 - whether the derivatives are constant values or not (:code:`True/False`) and
-- the LaTeX code for the model documentation.

 For example, the mandatory equations of a valve look are the following: